 People consuming primarily organic foods are rarely sick.
 Remember our bodies are composed of the foods that we consume.
 If you care about your health and want to look younger throughout your life, then you will want to eat Organic.
 You can find some great organic and Non-GMO foods here: All Organic Nutrition.

-Fresh vs. Frozen vs. Canned
+Fresh vs Frozen vs Canned

+The showdown; fresh vs frozen vs canned – is there a difference?
 The foods that we consume also contain vitamins, minerals and phytonutrients.
 Fresh foods, particularly organic, contain the full spectrum of nutrition.
 Frozen foods (preferably flash frozen) contains very close to fresh in terms of nutrition.
 Canned foods are basically inert (no vibrational energy), and have very few nutrients left in them.
 Canned foods are best for emergencies only.

 Always choose fresh organic foods in season first.
 Frozen foods when out of season.
 And finally canned foods for emergency food storage.
 You can also get some freeze dried foods which may be better than canned foods to take on camping trips or to use as survival foods.

 Our bodily fluids have a acid/alkaline balance called the pH factor.
 It should be slightly alkaline for optimal health.
 You can see a video showing how the pH balance affects brain and athletic performance below:

 Do not drink the tap water!
 It has so many health sapping things in it like flushed pharmaceutical drugs, parasites, giardia, amoeba and chemicals like fluoride and radiation!
 Do make sure at the very least you are drinking the best filtered water you can.
 Mineral water and most fruits and vegetables (citrus although acidic, is converted to alkaline in the body) are alkaline to your body so they keep your body hydrated and in balance.